black-sat/black/README.md

    $ git clone https://github.com/black-sat/black.git
    $ cd black
    ```
-2. Download and unpack the MathSAT 5 distribution:
+2. **optional** The default backend is Glucose.
+MiniSAT, CryptoMiniSAT, Z3 backends will be
+   automatically if their installation is found on the system.
+Moreover,
+   you can download and enable MathSAT as follows
    ```
    $ ./download-mathsat5.sh
    ```
-1. Create a `build` directory and `cd` into it:
+3. Create a `build` directory and `cd` into it:
    ```
    $ mkdir build && cd build
    ```
-2. Run `cmake` inside the `build` directory.
+4. Run `cmake` inside the `build` directory.
    * on Ubuntu (and Linux systems in general), make sure to select GCC 8:
       ```
       $ CC=gcc-8 CXX=g++-8 cmake ..